Building a continuous benchmarking ecosystem in bioinformatics: Benchmarks can be formally defined

 Currently, most benchmarking systems aim to enhance the workflow formalization and execution with strategies to fulfill benchmarking-specific needs.
-To name a few of these systems, \texttt{ncbench} bundles workflow specification and software management with \texttt{snakemake} to benchmark result visualization with \texttt{Datavzrd} \cite{Hanssen2023-uf}. \texttt{OpenEBench} runs workflows in any workflow language, frequently \texttt{nextflow}, and makes use of openVRE as GUI and means of visualization \cite{Capella-Gutierrez2017-dh}. \texttt{OpenProblems} uses \texttt{Viash} and \texttt{nextflow} to handle software environments and workflows, respectively, and reports updated leaderboards with custom code \cite{Luecken2024-fk}.
-To our knowledge, no benchmarking platform makes use of a fully expressive benchmark definition formalization language covering both the workflow generation and the benchmarking-specific tasks.
-Such a language would go a long way toward facilitating benchmark conceptualization, community gathering and result sharing.
+To name a few of these systems, \texttt{ncbench} bundles workflow specification and software management with \texttt{Snakemake} to benchmark result visualization with \texttt{Datavzrd} \cite{Hanssen2023-uf}. \texttt{OpenEBench} runs workflows in any workflow language, frequently \texttt{nextflow}, and makes use of \texttt{openVRE} as GUI and means of visualization \cite{Capella-Gutierrez2017-dh}. \texttt{OpenProblems} uses \texttt{Viash} \cite{cannoodt2024viash} and \texttt{nextflow} to handle software environments and workflows, respectively, and reports updated leaderboards with custom code \cite{luecken2025open}.
+To our knowledge, no benchmarking platform makes use of a fully expressive benchmark definition formalization language covering workflow generation and benchmarking-specific tasks.
+Orthogonally, some components of the benchmarking process have been formalized: \texttt{Viash} \cite{cannoodt2024viash} systematizes workflow components; \texttt{PROV-O} represents provenance data \cite{LeboUnknown-om}; and \texttt{Research Objects} (\texttt{RO} \cite{bechhofer2013linked}, e.g., \texttt{RO-Crate} \cite{soiland2022packaging}) specify a system to store data (files) and their metadata.
+Reusing pre-existing formalizations and extending them to the benchmarking field would facilitate conceptualization, community gathering and result sharing.